 Elective terms offer the option of taking courses of your own choice or of studying abroad through exchange programmes.
 Dorit has been accepted for courses in England.
 After finishing her degree, she sees opportunities all around the globe.
 However, she has not yet decided on her future job.

-"Maybe journalism or publishing, since I want to work with current affairs.
+– Maybe journalism or publishing, since I want to work with current affairs.
 Content and engagement are important to me.
-I am also thinking about further studies at a postgraduate level."
+I am also thinking about further studies at a postgraduate level.

-"I thought the quality of the education and educators was of a very high standard, and I was often inspired by the passion and enthusiasm of the teachers.
+–I thought the quality of the education and educators was of a very high standard, and I was often inspired by the passion and enthusiasm of the teachers.
 Being an international faculty, it gave me the opportunity to network with a diverse range of people from all around the world and be exposed to viewpoints very different from my own.

 Stephen’s job connects him with many creative and passionate people, and the daily work is often unpredictable and surprising.

-"As the Copywriter in a project team, my responsibility is - together with an Art Director - to come up with an idea that best communicates a message and decide whether that aim is best served with text, imagery or both.
-These projects may be aimed at the web, for print or television."
+– As the Copywriter in a project team, my responsibility is - together with an Art Director - to come up with an idea that best communicates a message and decide whether that aim is best served with text, imagery or both.
+These projects may be aimed at the web, for print or television.

 Stephen definitely thinks that his education at Malmö University has prepared him for what he does today.

-"The fundamental principles of how to write an effective and logically sound text have been invaluable.
-My education has also armed me with a degree of confidence that comes from knowing the rules, a willingness to break them and knowing I’m part of an ever-evolving and developing language."
+– The fundamental principles of how to write an effective and logically sound text have been invaluable.
+My education has also armed me with a degree of confidence that comes from knowing the rules, a willingness to break them and knowing I’m part of an ever-evolving and developing language.

-"Stay informed with what is happening in the world of communication - it is constantly evolving.
+– Stay informed with what is happening in the world of communication - it is constantly evolving.
 Identify the kind of communication role you feel you would enjoy and/or be good at.
 You can seek out specialised educations to refine your skills or, like me, find a job that has the potential to increase your skill level and help you develop in your chosen career.
 If you choose the latter, start looking at what kinds of companies employ communicators.
 Advertising agencies, PR firms, global retailers, news organizations, publishing houses, to name a few.
-Research these companies thoroughly before you even consider drafting a CV."
+Research these companies thoroughly before you even consider drafting a CV.

-English Studies at Malmö is a response to the need for second-language English speakers to compete effectively with native English speakers in the global village.
+English Studies is a response to the need for second-language English speakers to compete effectively with native English speakers in the global village.
 The programme prepares you for work in fields related to cultural production, the language arts, the manipulation of texts, and the generation of creative content.
 These include writing and publishing, advertising, marketing, design, translation, and media and entertainment.
 An English Studies BA from Malmö, with its paths in literature or linguistics, and the emphasis on writing, will give you an edge when you enter the workforce.
 You will also be prepared to undertake postgraduate work in literature, linguistics, or creative writing.